Every year on the Saturday before Mother’s Day is a not oft recognized holiday by many families.

 Six years later we still text, he still calls.
 I’ve let go of the negativity I held towards his father and I’m mostly at peace.
 I would be lying if I said I’ve resolved my feelings about the lies from the adoptive parents and lawyer.
 Those wounds still run deep.

-At first I held them in because my relationship was so new with my son.
+At first, I held them in because my relationship was so new with my son.
 I still don’t think that I’ve actually spelled out to him just how deeply they hurt me.
 You see, as a birthmother even when you’ve been reunited the relationship you have with your child is never entirely secure.
 Feelings of fear of making them mad, hurting them in some way that causes them to make a decision to cut you out of their life is a very real fear.

-I tried a few times to engage his adoptive mother via email, but replies were short and curt.
+A few times I tried to engage his adoptive mother via email, but replies were short and curt.
 I had him now and that’s where I decided to focus my energy.

 I absolutely recognize that they gave him a life I never could, and for that I am thankful.
 As an adult, I fully realize that while I was never given a choice to keep my son, that he wound up in a home and with a family that gave him things I never could.
 Stability, access to tools to grow his talents and expand his horizons.
 And love.

-I have no doubts their love for him.
+I have no doubts about their love for him.
 I love them for that, but I still hurt.

 I still have a lot of resentment from the lies I was told.
 Lies that taught me I can’t trust others.
 Lies that taught me that I can rely only on myself because if you can’t trust your parents, the legal system, and good Christian people to keep their word, you really are all alone in this world.
 No one can take care of me like me.
 I’m giving myself 100%.